siomarapantarotto/javamail_feedback_forum/README.md

 ## Steps:

-- Employees go to a main page.
+- Employees access the main page.
 - Select to send a new feedback.
+- Provide feedback information.
-- Provide the information they want and click in a button to submit it to the company.
+- Click a button to submit the feedback to the company.

 ## Files:

-The following 7 files compose the Java Sax Parser example:
+The following files compose the Java Sax Parser example:

 1) index.html	Main page of feedback forum
 2) FeedbackForm.jsp	Page to enter a new feedback information